bkebede/Unit-1/index.md

 This project was more interactive than the previous Turtle project, because it was intended to prompt a user to answer questions.

-Using extrapolation of a small area, I found a rough estimate of how many trees are in Sacramento and then prompted the user to do the same thing.
-At the end, I compared the user's result to mine.
+Using extrapolation of an area of 300 square feet, I found a rough estimate of how many trees are in Sacramento and then prompted the user to do the same thing.
+At the end of the program, I provide the user a comparison of their results to the one I found.

     tree = input("How many trees did you spot in 300 square feet? ") #Prompt user to write how many trees spotted over 300 square feet tree = int(tree) #Assign integer value to trees